PKU-Baichuan-MLSystemLab/MathScape/README.md

 # MathScape
-This is the codebase for the paper MathScape: Evaluating MLLMs in multimodal Math Scenarios through a Hierarchical Benchmark.
+This is the codebase for the paper MathScape: Benchmarking Multimodal Large Language Models in Real-World Mathematical Contexts.
+Our Supplementary Material is avaliable at [MathScape Supplementary Material](https://github.com/PKU-Baichuan-MLSystemLab/MathScape/blob/main/Supplementary_file/MathScape_MM_Dataset_Appendix.pdf)

 # Environments
 To set up the environment, use the following commands: